0xLucca/polkavm-hardhat-examples/README.md

 This repository contains a collection of basic examples demonstrating how to deploy and interact with Ethereum-compatible smart contracts on PolkaVM using Hardhat.

-[PolkaVM](https://polkavm.io) is a Polkadot smart contract platform that offers Ethereum compatibility, allowing developers to deploy Solidity smart contracts on the Polkadot ecosystem.

 ## Project Structure

 This repository contains the following example projects: